blackhorsewu/cncweld/README.md

 ### 2. GRBL on Arduino and the CNC mechanism

-GRBL is one of the very popular *firmware* running on *Arduino* *UNO* or *Mega 2650* for driving CNC Devices, especially hobbist 3D printers.
+GRBL is one of the very popular *firmware* running on *Arduino* *UNO* or *Mega 2650* for driving CNC Devices, especially hobbyist 3D printers.

 CNCWELD uses GRBL to drive its CNC mechanism.